rfgong/IVaps/README.md

 This repository supports the Approximate Propensity Score (APS) instrumental variables approach introduced in "Algorithm is Experiment" (Narita and Yata, forthcoming).
 In this empirical context, treatment recommendations are made by some known algorithm.

 As stated in the paper's introduction: for each covariate value x, the Approximate Propensity Score is the average probability of a treatment recommendation in a shrinking neighborhood around x.
+For a given data set, a simulation-based APS is computed.

+APS<sub>i</sub> = <sup>1</sup>&frasl;<sub>S</sub> &sum;<sub>s=1,...,S</sub> A(X<sub>i,s</sub>)

+S is the number of simulation draws, A is the algorithm mapping covariates to treatment assignment, and X<sub>i,s</sub> is a locally resampled version of observation i's covariates.

 Treatment effects can be estimated by two-stage least squares (2SLS) where we regress the outcome on the treatment with the algorithm’s recommendation as an IV and APS as a control.

 D<sub>i</sub> = &gamma;<sub>0</sub> + &gamma;<sub>1</sub> Z<sub>i</sub> + &gamma;<sub>2</sub> APS<sub>i</sub> + &nu;<sub>i</sub> (First Stage)